 Selection of Presidential Electors

 Five (5) Electors will be elected on June 12th, 2020, Candidates for electors may submit a statement of candidacy by 5:00 p.m. on June 1st at the State Democratic Executive Committee office, located at 231 Capitol Street, Suite 107 Charleston, WV 25301.
 The forms will be made available by the state party on January8th either at the address above or on the state party website www.wvdems.org.
 The state party shall use the same outreach programs for electors as for all other Delegate Positions to ensure the Public is aware of how electors are chosen, West Virginia gets Five (5) electors.
 Three (3) electors will be chosen by the each congressional district caucus, 1 per congressional district, at the state convention, The two at large electors will be chosen by the WVDP State Executive Committee.
 The election will occur by ballots.
 Ballots for Electors will start going out by June 5th.
 Ballots will be sent by email and mail.
-Ballots maybe returned by email Convention2020@wvdemocrats.com, mail PO Box 11926, Charleston, WV 25339 or by calling the WVDP hotline.
+Ballots maybe returned by email Convention2020@wvdemocrats.com, mail PO Box 11926, Charleston, WV 25339 or by calling the WVDP hotline by June 12th 5:00pm

 Within fifteen (15) days the State Party Chairperson must submit all the names of the individuals elected to the Secretary of State's office.